GreatFruitOmsk/pyqtdeploy-mirror/doc/command_line.rst

     This is required by the :option:`build` action to specify the project file.

+.. cmdoption:: --resources NUMBER

+    When used with the :option:`build` action this specifies the number of Qt ``.qrc`` resource files that are generated.
+On Windows, MSVC cannot cope with very large resource files and complains of a lack of heap space.
+If you run into this problem then try increasing the the number of resource files generated.

 .. cmdoption:: --target TARGET

     This is used with the :option:`configure` action to specify the target